 Whether you’re just starting out in the world of work, or you’re looking to change careers, a career in law might be more attainable than you think.
 You just need to figure out which path is right for you.

-We spoke to The University of Law, the UK’s longest-established specialist provider of legal education and training in the UK, to get their advice on how to start a career in law:
+We spoke to BARBRI, global leaders in legal education and bar exam prep, to get their advice on how to start a career in law:

 What skills do I need to start a career in law?

 A job in law requires a certain set of skills – from verbal and written reasoning skills to the ability to analyse information and solve problems.

 Here are a few of the key skills you’ll need to demonstrate to employers:

 - Creative problem solving skills

 - Teamwork skills, and the ability to take on all points of view

 - Attention to detail and a meticulous work ethic

 Do I need work experience to start a career in law?

 In addition to academic qualifications, relevant work experience is also an essential requirement for most legal roles – especially if you want to be a solicitor or a barrister.